kiwicopple/pg_search/README.md

   - the tsvector is "english".
 Switch to pgroonga?
   - should we partition the tables by locale?
 I doubt we'd ever need to search japanese docs when the user is searching in english
 - Loading Documents
   - Should we remove the old documents when the new docs are updated.
 Will this be an issue?
-Should we run some sort of append-only structure, and only remove after the index is rebuilt?
+Should we run some sort of append-only structure?
+This will also help us with query analytics (we can store the IDs that were returned each query, rather than the entire document in the search results).
   - TODO: each document has an `id` (uuidv4), which we can allow the developer to set the ID, and we don't need to update this document if the checksum hasn't changed.
+  - How should we partition this?
+- Query analytics
+  - Should we store the returned docs or just an array of document IDs
+  - What else do we need to store? (ratings, # docs requested, #docs returned, etc)